phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 2. then you will still need to generate the text index as a separate step.
 A short tutorial of this is included in the jena-text documentation

   https://jena.apache.org/documentation/query/text-query.html#building-a-text-index

+### Adding vocabularies to Fuseki server on Windows

+In order to add vocabularies to the Fuseki server use the control panel of the Fuseki server from a browser: http://localhost:3030/

+1. click on the "add data" button in the middle
+2. on the next page (Upload files) click on the "+ select files" button in the middle
+3. select the vocabulary (e.g. checked_resource_types.xml or checked_tgn_7011179.rdf) file from the c:\xampp\htdocs\skosmos\vocabularies dictionary
+4. click on the "upload now" button

 ## Checking data in Fuseki server